Jake Bickerstaff

-Jake Bickerstaff (born 11 September 2001) is an English professional footballer who plays as a forward for Cheltenham Town on loan from club Wrexham.
+Jake Bickerstaff (born 11 September 2001) is an English professional footballer who plays as a forward for side Cheltenham Town.

 Career

+Wrexham

 Bickerstaff started his career with Wrexham, however played for two years in the academy of Liverpool before returning to Wrexham's youth team.
 He made his first team debut on 7 September 2019, scoring in a Scottish Challenge Cup match against Ayr United whilst still on youth terms with Wrexham.
 The match ended 1–1 but Wrexham advanced 6–5 on penalties.

 He signed his first professional contract with Wrexham in the summer of 2020.
 He made his league debut on the opening day of the 2020–21 season, coming on as a substitute against Boreham Wood, replacing Adi Yussuf who went off injured.

 On 1 February 2021, Bickerstaff signed on loan for Caernarfon Town until the end of the 2020–21 season.

 On 31 January 2022, Bickerstaff signed on loan for Nantwich Town until the end of the 2021–22 season.

 Bickerstaff came on for the last 8 minutes in Wrexham's FA Cup 4th round replay match at Sheffield United on 7 February 2023, which Wrexham lost 3–1.

 On 16 August 2023, Bickerstaff scored his first league goal for Wrexham in a 4–2 home win over Walsall.
-He scored his second goal against Swindon Town on August 19 in a 5–5 draw at home.
+He scored his second goal against Swindon Town on 19 August in a 5–5 draw at home.

 On 1 February 2024, Bickerstaff signed on loan for Accrington Stanley until the end of the 2023-24 season.

 On 30 August 2024 he joined Altrincham on loan until January 2025.

+Cheltenham Town

 On 1 August 2025, the eve of the new season, Bickerstaff joined League Two club Cheltenham Town on a season-long loan.
+On 8 January 2026, Bickerstaff signed for Cheltenham Town permanently.